-Students must register for classes at the beginning of each semester of attendance in accordance to the registration schedule.
+Students must register for classes each semester of attendance in accordance to the registration schedule.
 Attending class or doing course work for a course for which they are not properly registered which includes paying fees, is prohibited and is grounds for dismissal from the college.

-Students who are in good standing with TSTC West Texas should pre-register for classes during the scheduled early registration period.
+Students who are in good standing with TSTC West Texas should register for classes during the scheduled registration period.

 Good standing is defined as follows:

-- A. The student is clear of any indebtedness to the college. - B. The student has a GPA of 2.000 or greater from the previous semester. - C. The student has no registration restrictions documented in college files.
+- Clear of any indebtedness to the college - GPA of 2.000 or greater from the previous semester - No registration restrictions documented in college files

-Students who are not in good standing must wait until scheduled registration day.
+Students who are not in good standing must wait until the semester grades have been validated to register.